barengs/fco-backend/ROLE_MANAGEMENT_DOCUMENTATION.md

 ## Overview

-This role management system provides a comprehensive solution for managing user roles and permissions in the Fish Capture Optimization application.
+This role management system provides a comprehensive solution for managing user roles and permissions in the Fish Chain Optimization application.
 It combines Django's built-in authentication and authorization system with custom role management features.

 ## Components